(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was updated on June 3, 2022.

-The bile ducts play a significant role in the proper functioning of the digestive system.
-Bile duct system problems, such as inflammation, irritation or an obstruction, may cause digestive issues or jaundice or may develop into a chronic (long-lasting) disease.
+Bile ducts play a significant role in the proper functioning of the digestive system.
+Bile duct system problems, such as inflammation, irritation or an obstruction, may cause digestive issues or jaundice.
+They may also develop into a chronic (long-lasting) disease.
 Some of these conditions are considered risk factors for bile duct cancer.

 What is cholangiocarcinoma or bile duct cancer?